Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 |  583 |       589 | Terminator 2: Judgment Day                                              | ['Action', 'Sci-Fi']                                        |   1991 |           64258 |       3.9415  |
 | 1173 |      1198 | Raiders of the Lost Ark (Indiana Jones and the Raiders of the Lost Ark) | ['Action', 'Adventure']                                     |   1981 |           63505 |       4.12046 |

-2. Top 15 comedy and/or romance films between 2005 and 2018
+## Example 2.
+Top 15 comedy and/or romance films between 2005 and 2018

 |       |   movieId | title                                                                               | genres                                                               |   year |   no_of_ratings |   avg_ratings |
 |------:|----------:|:------------------------------------------------------------------------------------|:---------------------------------------------------------------------|-------:|----------------:|--------------:|